|

 Things To Know

-Acid stain works by soaking into the pores of the concrete, and reacting chemically with the cements, limes, and minerals that are allready present in the concrete and randomnly dispersed at the time the concrete was poured.
+Acid stain works by soaking into the pores of the concrete, and reacting chemically with the cements, limes, and minerals that are already present in the concrete and randomly dispersed at the time the concrete was poured.
 Therefore each stain color will be unique to that particular slab of concrete.
 If you were to pour stain out of the same bottle onto 10 different slabs of concrete, then you would have 10 different versions of that color.
 This is the beauty of acid stain and also why you must always do a test in an out of the way place.

 Disregard the color of the acid stain in the bottle, when it is applied to the concrete, and during the drying stage.
 You will not know what color it will actually be until the reaction time has passed, and the residue which hides the real color has been washed.